-Are you new with video interviews and wonder what questions you should ask from your candidates?
-Or are you an old stager and are looking for some fresh ideas?
-Either way you came to the right place!
-Next I will elaborate some common and some not-so-common video interview questions that you can use in your next video interview round.
+Are you new to video interviews and wonder what questions you should ask from your candidates?
+Or are you looking for ideas to revamp your hiring process?
+Either way, you came to the right place!

 These question examples are more generic rather than position-specific, and they will fit in most video interview setups.
 Enjoy!